juliafalcao/sim-si-la-bim/README.md

 a-eronave
 ```

+In this example we see that the rule only matches with one part of the given word, the two first letters, and inserts a hyphen between them.

 All the rules have been defined in `syllabifier.foma` this way, as well as a couple of pre- and post-processing rules, and compiled into the final transducer that takes a word and returns the same word with hyphens where the syllable boundaries are ([demonstration in "how to use" section](#how-to-use)).

 ### symbols